learn-the-web/topics/search-engine-optimization/index.md

 - **Thanks** — where you can credit assets used in your website: icons, stock photos, etc.
 - **Technology** — where you can list the tools and technology you used in creating the site.

-There are extensions you can get for your browser that highlight what websites have a humans.txt file.
+There are extensions you can get for your browser that highlight what websites have a humans.txt file: [Firefox](https://addons.mozilla.org/en-US/firefox/addon/humanstxt/), [Chrome](https://chrome.google.com/webstore/detail/humanstxt/pocdghmbbodjiclginddlaimdaholhfk).

 **Links**